AIRPLANES OF THE AVIATOR

 It was first flown at Norton Air Force Base on November 21, 2003 and later at the Catalina Island Airport.
 The terrain at Catalina Island provided a historically accurate backdrop of the way Los Angeles looked from the air back in the 1940's.

-On February 29th, 2004, the Aero Telemetry XF-11 made 5 historic flights from the main runway at the Island and was filmed from a both helicopter camera platform and from the ground.
+On February 29th, 2004, the Aero Telemetry XF-11 made 5 historic flights from the main runway at the Island and was filmed from both a helicopter camera platform and from the ground.
 Nearly as large as the helicopter that was flying next to it, the 25 ft airplane provided the cameras with what is arguably the most amazing aerial footage ever captured on film.

 The Spruce Goose designed by Aero Telemetry for the Academy Award winning film, The Aviator, was the largest electric powered flyable scale model ever built.